matthieumeeus/dp-transformers/research/auditing-synthetic-text-generation/README.md

 The notebook `notebooks/get_mia_results.ipynb` contains the code to compute the MIA performance (AUC, tpr at low fpr) from a certain executed job and its url.
 It contains (1) just the functionality to get the MIA performance for a given url, (2) computing the MIA performance across a series of jobs launched using a bash script (parsing the urls from a txt file as above) and (3) how to plot the main curve for AgNews.

+**Perplexity results.**

+First, we save all urls corresponding to the experiments run with varying canary perplexity here in `notebooks/ppl_experiment_urls.json`.
+This json can be updated when the perplexity ranges we want to consider and the corresponding urls are updated.
+Next, the code to generate the figure from the results is in `notebooks/ppl_exp_results_from_json.ipynb`.

 ## (5) Compute the synthetic data utility